ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-advanced-configuration-and-technical-information.rst

 ``AIR_SPEED`` the longer your range, although lowering the ``AIR_SPEED`` also lowers how much data you can send over the link.

-The radio firmware can only support 13 possible air date rates, which are 2, 4, 8, 16, 19, 24, 32, 48, 64, 96, 128, 192 and 250.
+The radio firmware can only support 13 possible air data rates, which are 2, 4, 8, 16, 19, 24, 32, 48, 64, 96, 128, 192 and 250.
 If your
 application needs a different air rate for some reason then we can potentially add it to the register tables.
 If you choose an unsupported